validator/validator/README.md

     Makes the checker exit zero even if errors are reported for any documents.

     default: [unset; checker exits 1 if errors are reported for any documents]

+#### --filterfile _FILENAME_

+    Specifies a filename.
+Each line of the file contains either a regular expression or starts with "#" to indicate the line is a comment.
+Any error message or warning message that matches a regular expression in the file is filtered out (dropped/suppressed).

+    default: [unset; checker does no message filtering]

+#### --filterpattern _PATTERN_

+    Specifies a regular-expression pattern.
+Any error message or warning message that matches the pattern is filtered out (dropped/suppressed).

+    default: [unset; checker does no message filtering]

 #### --format _format_